-The daily menu features the adventurous – Octopus salad – to the familiar -meat loaf..
+What makes it fun: The daily menu features the adventurous – Octopus salad – to the familiar -meat loaf..
 Several already awesome dessert offerings are topped with locally made Henry’s ice cream (Plano.)

 Built around the concepts of wholesome food and neighborly community, Dorothy’s Kitchen Table is truly a gem in the farm-to-table niche.
 Fueled by the community and volunteers, this restaurant and meeting space in a little pink house truly puts it money where its mouth is when it comes to sustainable agriculture and a commitment to sharing life, love, and food.